 Primrose Barn is a converted end of terrace barn in lovely rural surroundings with superb front and side views of the countryside looking towards Colan, St Mawgan and St Columb Minor near Newquay.

-The barn enjoys an elevated position to take advantage of this uninterrupted rural setting within its own private meadow field.
+The barn enjoys an elevated position to take advantage of this uninterrupted rural setting within its own private meadow amongst eighteen acres of woods and fields.
 The property would appeal to couples and families who enjoy the countryside and yet Newquay's beaches are only fifteen minutes away by car.
 With the barns in such a good rural location there is a variety of wildlife on hand, fishing lakes closeby and DairyLand is a popular tourist attraction two miles away.

 The property has its own private terrace with furniture and a BBQ.

 There is a parking area and turning bay near the building and guests can enjoy the large meadow field.
 There is also a purpose built childrens play area with swing and slide.

 By car, the village of Quintrell Downs is nearby with its three pubs, The Two Clones, The Quintrell Inn and The Treffry Tavern, there is a recently opened Spar shop for groceries and access into Newquay by bus or train is an alternative to using the car.

 30% off the week's stay for 9th to 16th July 2016.

 |Rooms||2 bedrooms, 2 bathrooms of which 2 en suites|

 |Nearest travel links||Nearest airport: Newquay 12 km, Nearest railway: Quintrell Downs 1 km|

 |Notes||No pets allowed, No smoking at this property|